mitotic/slidoc/README.md

 options can be overridden by explicity specifying options in the command line.)

-Concepts: command line, options; options, default
+Concepts: command line, options: options, default

 ---